GIRLS HOCKEY: Tigers throttle Waconia for second straight conference win

 Hutchinson dominated the Wildcats in every facet of the game in a blowout victory 8-0 Friday night at Burich Arena.

-Sabrina Tracy scored the first goal for the Tigers just three minutes into the first period, where Hutch out-shot Waconia 12-2.
+Sabrina Tracy scored the first goal for the Tigers (7-1, 2-0 WCC) just three minutes into the first period, when Hutch outshot Waconia 12-2.

-Maddie Seifert would net her second hat trick of the season, with her first coming in the first game of the season against St. Cloud.
-Seifert scored back-to-back goals in the second period and adding her third a minute-and-a-half into the third.
+Maddie Seifert netted her second hat trick of the season, scoring back-to-back goals in the second period and adding her third early in the third.

-Goaltender Hannah Ladwig would secure her second shutout of the season as her first came against Detroit Lakes.
+Goaltender Hannah Ladwig also secured her second shutout of the season, stopping all 12 shots from Waconia.

 Alex Hantge also had a big game, totaling four points on one goal and three assists.
-Hantge has scored a point in every game this season.
+She has scored a point in every game this season.

-It was a fairly clean game, with only five total penalties and four coming in the third period.

-The Tigers next game will be Tuesday versus Minnesota River at Burich Arena, with puck drop at 7:00 p.m.
+The Tigers' next game is 7 p.m.
+Tuesday against Minnesota River, at Burich Arena in Hutchinson.

 Hutchinson 8, Waconia 0 (Dec.
 6)